Great Internet Mersenne Prime Search: Algorithm

-In 2018, GIMPS adopted a Fermat primality test with basis a=3 (Note: a=2 would not work as all Mersenne numbers are 2-pseudoprimes.) as an alternative option for primality testing, while keeping the Lucas–Lehmer test as a double-check for Mersenne numbers detected as probable primes by the Fermat test.
+In 2018, GIMPS adopted a Fermat primality test with basis a = 3 (Note: a=2 would not work as all Mersenne numbers are 2-pseudoprimes.) as an alternative option for primality testing, while keeping the LL test as a double-check for Mersenne numbers detected as probable primes by the Fermat test.
 This new test is called PRP (probable prime) in GIMPS parlance.
 Using a method devised by Robert Gerbicz, GIMPS can be "99.999+%" sure that a PRP result is generated correctly.
-As a result, even though the Lucas–Lehmer test is deterministic and the Fermat test is only probabilistic, (Note: It is neither proven or disproved that Mersenne 3-pseudoprimes exist.) the probability of the Fermat test finding a Fermat pseudoprime that is not prime is vastly lower than the error rate of the Lucas–Lehmer test due to computer hardware errors.
+As a result, even though the LL test is deterministic and the Fermat test only probabilistic, (Note: It is neither proven or disproved that Mersenne 3-pseudoprimes exist.) the probability of the Fermat test finding a Fermat pseudoprime that is not prime is vastly lower than the error rate of the LL test due to computer hardware errors.

 In September 2020, GIMPS began to support primality proofs based on verifiable delay functions countributed by Krzysztof Pietrzak.
 The proof files are generated while the Fermat primality test is in progress.
-These proofs, together with Gerbicz's error-checking algorithm (see above), provide a complete confidence in the correctness of the test result and eliminate the need for double checks (check of proof could be run in 1/100 of the time of the original Fermat computation).
-First-time Lucas–Lehmer tests were deprecated in April 2021, leaving LL to only be used on probable primes found by the Fermat test.
-PRP and LL are very similar in terms of runtime; the preference comes from a higher confidence in PRP results.
+These proofs, together with Gerbicz's error-checking algorithm, provide complete confidence in the correctness of the test result and eliminate the need for double checks (check of proof could be run in 1/100 of the time of the original Fermat computation).
+First-time LL tests were deprecated in April 2021, leaving LL to be used only on probable primes found by the Fermat test.
+PRP and LL have similar runtimes; the preference comes from higher confidence in PRP results.